Important Information and Updates

 All contributors must provide financial information.

-Contributors will receive an email informing them that they have been identified as such, and will need to log in using their own FSA ID (if they don’t already have one) and will be required to provide the required information on the student’s FAFSA.
+Contributors will receive an email informing them that they have been identified as such and will need to log in using their own FSA ID (if they don’t already have one) and will be required to provide the required information on the student’s FAFSA®.

-Being a contributor does not mean they are financially responsible for the student’s education costs, but it does mean the contributor must provide information on the FAFSA or the application will be incomplete and the student will not be eligible for federal student aid.
+Being a contributor does not mean they are financially responsible for the student’s education costs.
+Still, it does mean the contributor must provide information on the FAFSA®, or the application will be incomplete, and the student will not be eligible for federal student aid.

 The Student Aid Index (SAI) is replacing Expected Family Contribution (EFC).

-The name more accurately describes the number used to determine aid eligibility and, unlike EFC, the SAI may be a negative number down to -1500.
+The name more accurately describes the number used to determine aid eligibility, and unlike EFC, the SAI may be a negative number down to -1500.

 The number of household college students will not be used to calculate the SAI.

-Previously, the FAFSA calculated the number of household members attending college into the EFC, dividing it proportionately to determine federal aid eligibility.
+Previously, the FAFSA® calculated the number of household members attending college into the EFC, dividing it proportionately to determine federal aid eligibility.
 Beginning with the 2024-2025 FAFSA, the application will still ask how many household members are in college, but your answer will not be calculated into the SAI.
 As such, students with siblings in college may see a change in their federal aid eligibility.

 Students may be awarded a Federal Pell Grant.

-The parent responsible for submitting the FAFSA in situations involving divorce or separation has changed.
+The parent responsible for submitting the FAFSA® in situations involving divorce or separation has changed.

 For dependent students, financial information was previously needed from the parent(s) the student lived with the most in the last 12 months.
-With the new FAFSA, financial information will be required from the parent(s) who provided the most financial support to the student.
+With the new FAFSA®, financial information will be required from the parent(s) who provided the most financial support to the student.

 Assets related to family farms and small businesses are required to be included in the reporting process.